calref/cboe/src/doxy/mainpage.md

 has an effect for types `full`, `dlog`, and `scen`, and the latter two only if `size` is `large`.
 Can be either `true` or `false`, defaults to `false`.
+* `filled` - For transparent graphics, specifies whether to draw a solid black fill behind the icon
 * `def-key` - See **Common Attributes** above.

 The possible values for the `type` attribute are: